-Amrit Sethi, who joined the University of Sydney from India and who is a graduate of a Bachelor of Mechatronic Engineering (Space) and a recipient of the University Medal, is working with clean energy expert and aerospace engineer from the School of Aerospace, Mechanical and Mechatronic Engineering, Associate Professor Dries Verstraete in the development of a technology that aims to extend the lifetime of hydrogen fuel cells.
+Amrit Sethi, who joined the University of Sydney from India and is both a graduate of a Bachelor of Mechatronic Engineering (Space) and recipient of the University Medal, is working with clean energy expert and aerospace engineer from the School of Aerospace, Mechanical and Mechatronic Engineering, Associate Professor Dries Verstraete in the development of a technology that aims to extend the lifetime of hydrogen fuel cells.

 “Hydrogen fuel cells produce clean energy by combining hydrogen and oxygen with water being the only by-product, he said.

 “However their short lifetimes do not justify their high costs for many real-world applications.
 My research focuses on developing a prognostics and health monitoring framework that can help extend the lifetime of hydrogen fuel cells to make them more efficient, hopefully leading to a wide-scale industrial adoption.